-Due to intellectual property considerations KnitMesh Technologies is not able to fully disclose its research activites, however whenever possible we like to share with others what we’re doing.
-The sections below link to pages which briefly outline KnitMesh research projects:
+Due to Intellectual Property Rights considerations, we are not able to fully disclose all of our research activities.
+However, whenever possible, we do share these activities with our customers and the sections below link to pages which briefly outline our current disclosable research projects.

-This project is being undertaken as part of a Knowledge Transfer Partnership (KTP) with the University of Liverpool Department of Engineering.
+The neural networking predictive design project is being undertaken as part of a Knowledge Transfer Partnership with the University of Liverpool’s Department of Engineering.

-KnitMesh has a suite of compression and tensile testing equipment which is used to measure and assess the elastic and plastic deformation characteristics of knitted wire mesh components.
+KnitMesh has a suite of test equipment including compression and tensile testing rigs which are used to measure and assess the elastic and plastic deformation characteristics of both raw wire and knitted wire mesh components.
 This data is used to inform and test our mesh characteristics modelling software, which in turn allows us to predict and optimise the behaviour of new meshes before they are productionised.